tomjoht/simplifying-complexity/_docs/discoverability-through-metadata.md

 * languages
 * last_translated_{language}

 Different metadata makes sense for different products, but this is a good start.
-The next challenge is adding all of this metadata to your pages in a consistent way, with a controlled vocabulary and the right data types that you need.
+The next challenge is adding all of this metadata to your pages in a consistent way, with a controlled vocabulary and the right data types.
 Some values, such as keywords, might make sense as arrays while other values can work as comma-separated values or single values.
-Some values need to be integers (to work in scripts) while others can be strings.
+Some values might need to be integers (to work in scripts) while others can be strings.
 It depends how you want to manipulate the data.

-With static site generators that use Markdown, you can add custom metadata to each page through YAML syntax in the page's frontmatter.
+With static site generators that use Markdown, you can add custom metadata to each page through YAML syntax in the page's [front matter](https://jekyllrb.com/docs/frontmatter/).
 In other words, you don't just have to adopt XML to tag your content with semantic metadata.
 Here's a sample Markdown page in Jekyll with some of these properties:

 ```yaml
 ---